Furrman/ArchidektProxyPrinter/README.md

 # ArchidektProxyPrinter

 Have you ever thought about building your deck in Magic The Gathering?
-Did you miss some cards for your new created deck but you still wanted to give it a try?
-Did you need some card replacement until you new cards will arrive?
-Or you wanted to build a deck before spending your real money on it?
+Have you ever found yourself missing some cards for your newly created deck, but still wanted to give it a try?
+Do you need some card replacements until your new cards arrive?
+Or perhaps you want to build a deck before spending real money on it?

-Then this application is for you!
-It allows you to generate printable and editable document with cards from a deck stored in Archidekt or exported to text file.
-Thanks to this you can easily print your previously created deck and try it in table with your friend(s)!
+If so, then this application is for you!
+It allows you to generate a printable and editable document with cards from a deck stored in Archidekt or exported to a text file.
+With this application, you can easily print your previously created deck and try it out at the table with your friend(s)!

 ## Features